containernetworking/cni/Documentation/bridge.md

 * `bridge` (string, optional): name of the bridge to use/create.
 Defaults to "cni0".
 * `isGateway` (boolean, optional): assign an IP address to the bridge.
 Defaults to false.
 * `isDefaultGateway` (boolean, optional): Sets isGateway to true and makes the assigned IP the default route.
 Defaults to false.
+* `forceAddress` (boolean, optional): Indicates if a new IP address should be set if the previous value has been changed.
+Defaults to false.
 * `ipMasq` (boolean, optional): set up IP Masquerade on the host for traffic originating from this network and destined outside of it.
 Defaults to false.
 * `mtu` (integer, optional): explicitly set MTU to the specified value.
 Defaults to the value chosen by the kernel.
 * `hairpinMode` (boolean, optional): set hairpin mode for interfaces on the bridge.
 Defaults to false.